MicrosoftLearning/mslearn-ai-studio/Instructions/07-Evaluate-prompt-flow.md

 > **Note**: Some of the technologies used in this exercise are in preview or in active development.
 You may experience some unexpected behavior, warnings, or errors.

-## Create an Foundry hub and project
+## Create a Foundry hub and project

-The features of Foundry we're going to use in this exercise require a project that is based on an Foundry *hub* resource.
+The features of Foundry we're going to use in this exercise require a project that is based on a Foundry *hub* resource.

 1. In a web browser, open the [Foundry portal](https://ai.azure.com) at `https://ai.azure.com` and sign in using your Azure credentials.
 Close any tips or quick start panes that are opened the first time you sign in, and if necessary use the **Foundry** logo at the top left to navigate to the home page, which looks similar to the following image (close the **Help** pane if it's open):